bahaistudies/health-science-journal/README.md

 # Demo

-A demo instance of the theme is hosted on [Netlify](https://health-sci-j-demo.netlify.app/).
+A demo instance of the theme is hosted on [Netlify](https://health-sci-j-demo.netlify.app/) and on the [Hugo themes gallery](https://themes.gohugo.io/health-science-journal/).

 # Features